-Biography:Henry Overman, BSc.
-(Bristol), Msc.
-(LSE), PhD.
-(LSE) is Professor of Economic Geography in the department of Geography and Environment at the London School of Economics and director of the What Works Centre for Local Economic Growth.
+Biography:Henry Overman is Professor of Economic Geography in the Department of Geography and Environment at the London School of Economics and Director of the What Works Centre for Local Economic Growth.
 He was formerly director of the Spatial Economics Research Centre.
 His current research interests include the causes and consequences of spatial disparities and the impact of urban and regional policy.
-His research has been published in leading economics journals (The Review of Economics Studies and The Quarterly Journal of Economics) and leading economic geography journals (Environment and Planning and Journal of Economic Geography).
-He continues to publish in journals from both disciplines.
-He has provided policy advice to, amongst others, the European Commission, Department for International Development, Department for Business, Innovation and Science, Department for Communities and Local Government and the Department for Transport.
-He is also affiliated with the Centre for Economic Policy Research's International Trade Programme.

 Current Areas of Research:

-One area of current research interest is the impact evaluation of spatial policies.
-I'm working with colleagues to try to evaluate the impact of the Local Enterprise Growth Initiative; Regional Selective Assistance; UK road building in the 2000s; and the Single Regeneration Budget.
+The impact evaluation of spatial policies.
+Henry is working with colleagues to try to evaluate the impact of the Local Enterprise Growth Initiative; Regional Selective Assistance; UK road building in the 2000s; and the Single Regeneration Budget.

-I'm also interested in better understanding the causes of spatial disparities.
-Here, research is focused on the extent to which these arise from composition ('sorting) versus area effects ('some places are more productive than others').
-I'm also interested in the extent to which housing costs and other amenities offset nominal disparities.
+Better understanding the causes of spatial disparities.
+Here, research is focused on the extent to which these arise from composition ('sorting') versus area effects ('some places are more productive than others').
+He is also interested in the extent to which housing costs and other amenities offset nominal disparities.